APGSGA/hueyx/README.md

 ### Huey signals

-Optionally, hueyx pushes all huey signals to the redis pubsub `hueyx.huey2.signaling` if enabled.
+Optionally hueyx pushes all huey signals to the redis pubsub `hueyx.huey2.signaling` if enabled.
 ```python
 HUEYX_SIGNALS = {
     'enabled': True,
     'environment': 'your environment'
 }
 ```

 The format of the message is
 ```python
 {